-Affirmative Procurement Initiatives (API) refers to various EBO Program tools and Solicitation incentives that are used to encourage greater prime and subcontract participation by Small Business Enterprise (SBE) firms or Minority/Women Business Enterprise (M/WBE) firms, including, but not limited to, bonding assistance, evaluation preferences, subcontracting goals, vendor rotations, and joint venture incentives.
-The County's EBO Program PPM and other PPMs adopted by the County Administrator will contain for complete details on the operation of each and every API.
+Affirmative Procurement Initiatives (API) refers to various Equal Business Opportunity (EBO) Program tools and Solicitation incentives that are used to encourage greater prime and subcontract participation by Small Business Enterprise (SBE) firms or Minority / Women Business Enterprise (M/WBE) firms, including, but not limited to, bonding assistance, evaluation preferences, subcontracting goals, vendor rotations, and joint venture incentives.
+See the County's Equal Business Opportunity Program PPM for complete details on the operation of each and every API.

-Best Value Contracting or Request for Proposal (RFP) means any competitive method of procurement in which low price may be only one factor of several factors, but not necessarily the determining factor in the awarding of a contract, such as a Request for Proposals (RFP).
+Best Value Contracting means any competitive method of procurement in which low price may be only one factor of several factors, but not necessarily the determining factor in the awarding of a contract, such as a Request for Proposals (RFP).

-Board means the bBoard of cCounty cCommissioners of Palm Beach County, Florida.
+Board means the board of county commissioners of Palm Beach County, Florida.

-Business Category means Construction; professional services procured pursuant to the Consultants' Competitive Negotiations Act (CCNA Services); professional services other than CCNA, Goods, and Other Services.
+Business Category means Construction; Professional Services procured pursuant to the Competitive Consultant Negotiations Act (CCNA); other professional services ("non-CCNA Professional Services"), Goods, and Other Services.
 For purposes of S/M/WBE eligibility criteria, a business entity shall be considered for certification eligibility in the business categories in which it successfully has performed and demonstrated capability.